smilodonis/homepage/readme.md

   - **Purpose:** Displays local weather information for Bratislava.
   - **Key Components:**
     - **Current Weather:** A card showing the current temperature, conditions, wind speed, and precipitation chance.
-    - **7-Day Forecast:** A summary of the forecast for the upcoming week.
+    - **7-Day Forecast:** A summary of the forecast for the upcoming week, with enlarged and bolded day names for emphasis.
-    - **Wind Chart:** A bar chart visualizing wind speed (in km/h).
+    - **Wind Chart:** A bar chart visualizing wind speed (in km/h) for the forecast period, labeling the current day as "Today".
 Very large, bold arrows are rendered directly on the bars to indicate wind direction.
+The day labels below the chart are also enlarged and bold.
 Includes annotation lines for safe and optimal wind speeds.
     - **Radar Map:** An embedded, interactive radar map from Windy.com centered on Bratislava.

 - **`settings.html` / `js/settings.js`**